Greece during World War I: The Gallipoli Campaign and the first resignation of Venizelos

 However, in February, the Allied attack on Gallipoli began, with naval bombardments of the Ottoman forts there.
 Venizelos decided to offer an army corps and the entire Greek fleet to assist the Allies, making an official offer on 1 March, despite the King's reservations.
 This caused Metaxas to resign on the next day, while meetings of the Crown Council (the King, Venizelos, and the living former prime ministers) on 3 and 5 March proved indecisive.
 King Constantine decided to keep the country neutral, whereupon Venizelos submitted his resignation on 6 March 1915.
 This time it was accepted, and he was replaced by Dimitrios Gounaris, who formed his government on 10 March.
 On 12 March, the new government suggested to the Allies its willingness to join them, under certain conditions.
 The Allies, however, expected a victory of Venizelos in the forthcoming elections and were in no hurry to commit themselves.
-Thus on 12 April, they replied to Gounaris' proposal, offering territorial compensation in vague terms the Aydin Vilayet—anything more concrete was impossible since at the same time the Allies were negotiating with Italy on her own demands in the same area—while making no mention of Greece's territorial integrity vis-a-vis Bulgaria, as Venizelos had already proven himself willing to countenance the cession of Kavala to Bulgaria.
+Thus on 12 April, they replied to Gounaris' proposal, offering territorial compensation in vague terms the Aydin Vilayet—anything more concrete was impossible since at the same time the Allies were negotiating with Italy on its own demands in the same area—while making no mention of Greece's territorial integrity vis-a-vis Bulgaria, as Venizelos had already proven himself willing to countenance the cession of Kavala to Bulgaria.

 The Liberal Party won the 12 June elections, and Venizelos again formed a government on 30 August, with the firm intention of bringing Greece into the war on the side of the Allies.
 In the meantime, on 3 August, the British formally requested, on behalf of the Allies, the cession of Kavala to Bulgaria; this was rejected on 12 August, before Venizelos took office.